kaweewatBumrung/loraP2Ppolling/README.md

 **There aren't any Encryption or Authentication in here at all**

-partly because i'm don't have enough knowledge to **do it correctly**. and i don't want to give false sense of security. both master and node are just read the frame header than do what it should do with it. so keep in mind that there aren't any encryption or authentication. i might try to implement something in the future but i can't make any promise. it up to you if you can take the risk of someone try to send wrong value or they read your sensor. for what i want to use this for it won't bring down larger infrastructure or other part of the system immediately. but you have to keep this in mind.
+Partly because i don't have enough knowledge to **do it correctly**. and i don't want to give false sense of security. both master and node are just read the frame header than do what it should do with it. so keep in mind that there aren't any encryption or authentication. i might try to implement something in the future but i can't make any promise. it up to you if you can take the risk of someone try to send wrong value or they read your sensor. for what i want to use this for it won't bring down larger infrastructure or other part of the system immediately. but you have to keep this in mind.

 **Number of network limitation** (not done!)

-if you just look at the number of netAddr that can be assign it 223. but i recommend to use no more than 9 for a single network per channel. or if you want to try 2 network per channel for a total of 18 network. if there are more network there will be problem at the netAddr negotiate process because right now if any device send netAddr asking master will answer it right away which will cause frame collision. i want to fix this in the future by add some kind of unique time slot for each network to answer to avoid frame collision as much as possible. and also make node answer netAddr negotiate as well. because in the case of if only node are in the range of the master that asking but not in the range of existing master. right now if that the case the new master might claim the same netAddr as the node and lead to more problem. i want to fix this but i can't really promise. however as you are the one who set the network yourself you should to make less but big network instead or limit it to no more than 18 network for now.
+If you just look at the number of netAddr that can be assign. it is 223. but i recommend to use no more than 9 for a single network per channel. or if you want 2 network per channel. for a total of 18 network. if there are more than 18 network there will be problem at the netAddr negotiate process. because right now if any device send netAddr asking frame. all the master that can receive this frame will answer it right away. which will cause frame collision. i want to fix this in the future by add some kind of unique time slot for each network to answer. and try to avoid frame collision as much as possible. also i want node to answer netAddr negotiate as well. because in the case of if the only device that are in the range of that master who send netAddr asking. but that master are not in the range of existing master. right now if that happen the new master might claim the same netAddr as the node. and that lead to more serious problem. i want to fix this but i can't really promise. however as you are the one who setup the network yourself. you should make big network instead of many small network. or limit it to no more than 18 network for now.

 **Compatible hardware limitation**

-compatible hardware as of v1.0.0 are ESP32 and RAK4200. for the MCU side my only code that are specific to ESP32 are probably Serial.begin that can set UART pin. so it should not be too hard to support other architecture if it only need UART. but the more problem one are lora module. the RAK4200 (RAK4270 probably work but i don't have any to test) are (sx1276 + stm32) and are easy to setup we just need to know at command and for that i use mod_ETT_RAK4200 which i modify from the file that came from [ETT RAK4200][ETT RAK4200 link] to easy set mode, receive and send frame. this is difference than most "lora" board that are connect with semtech sx127X, sx126X directly with SPI. i want to support this in the future too. but i can't promise and if you want to use this library with something like HopeRF RFM95 than unfortunately you have to modify it your self or if you want to you can contribute to this library to make it work. and you can see my todo for what you should modify or add to support more module.
+Compatible hardware as of v1.0.0 are ESP32 and RAK4200 and RAK4270 probably work but i don't have any to test. for the MCU side my code that are specific to ESP32 are probably Serial.begin that can set UART pin and Serial.setRxBufferSize. so it should not be too hard to support other architecture if it only need UART. but the more problem one are lora module. the RAK4200 are (sx1276 + stm32) and are easy to setup we just need to know how to use it at command and for that i use mod_ETT_RAK4200 which i modify from the file that came from [ETT RAK4200][ETT RAK4200 link] to easy set mode, receive and send frame. this is difference than most "lora" board that are connect with semtech sx127X, sx126X directly with SPI. i want to support this in the future too. but i can't promise. and if you want to use this library with something like HopeRF RFM95. unfortunately you have to modify the code yourself. and if you want to. you can contribute to this library to make it work. see my todo for what you should modify or add to support more module.

 **Data format limitation**

-right now data format that node send to master are fix. this is again because my own lack of necessary knowledge to make it to be able to change at start up. right now it fix to what i want to use it with. if you want to change that unfortunately you have to modify the code yourself and you can see my todo for what you should modify or add to support that.
+Right now data format that node send to master are fix. this is again because my own lack of necessary knowledge to make it to be able to change at start up. right now it fix to what i want to use it with. unfortunately if you want more data. you have to modify the code yourself and you can see my todo for what you should modify or add to support that.

 ###### Todo and note to self from author

-I am probably the only one who read all this. so i will use space here for note to myself about why i make this library. first just from the limitation this library is not so complete and not in the same standard as many arduino library. but the reason i still put it here. because i might not be able to update this or maybe only do some minor fix because what i want to do with it don't need that much functionality. i can just keep it to myself but i spend a lot of time and effort making it. so i think even though this library aren't that good or seem incomplete i want to make that effort useful maybe someone see this library ideal and decide to make a better one. and also i use and like many open source software (or FOSS in general) and someday i want to contribute as well so i think this library even though it probably not that useful but it the first step for me toward making a better one or first step to support more source software for me.
+I am probably the only one who read all this. so i will use space here for note to myself about why i make this library. first just from the limitation this library is not really "complete" and surely not in the same standard as many arduino library. but the reason i still put it here. because i might not be able to update this or maybe only able to do some minor fix. with what i want to do with from this library. i don't need that much functionality. i can just keep it to myself. but i spend a lot of time and effort making it. so even though this library aren't that good or seem incomplete. i want to make that effort useful. maybe someone see this library idea and decide to make a better one. and also i use and like many open source software (or FOSS in general) and someday i want to contribute as well. so i think this library even though it probably not that useful but it the first step for me toward making a better one or first step to support more open source software for me.

-- what to modify or add to support more module. i probably add another layer between P2Ppolling class (FSM) and module driver and have FSM call this middle layer instead. this middle will replace what is  right now came from mod_ETT_RAK4200. which are
+- what to modify or add to support more module. i probably add another layer between P2Ppolling class (FSM) and module driver. and have FSM call this middle layer instead. this middle will replace what is  right now came from mod_ETT_RAK4200. which are
 	- initial lora module Working Mode to P2P (RakLoRa.rk_setWorkingMode)
 	- set P2P parameter (RakLoRa.rk_initP2P)
 	- set P2P to receiver or transmitter (RakLoRa.rk_initP2P_mode)
 	- send frame (RakLoRa.rk_sendP2PData)
 	- receive frame (it just read back at_command from RAK4200) (RakLoRa.rk_recvP2PData)

-- look into use another frequency instead of mimic LoRaWAN AS923. i think about using 920MHz - 923MHz. with that i can have 15 channel. and also i think about reduce channel bandwidth to only 150kHz to increase nuber of channel further to 20 as well.
+- look into use another frequency range instead of mimic LoRaWAN AS923. i think about using 920MHz - 923MHz. with that i can have 15 channel. and also maybe i can reduce channel bandwidth to only 150kHz to increase number of channel further to 20 as well.

 ![spectrum_image](/README_assets/RTL-SDR_crop.png)

-this is the spectrum of all 9 channel using right now. from RTL-SDR using SDR#
+this is the spectrum of all 9 channel. from RTL-SDR using SDR# program

-- the data that node send to master are fix in the number of fields and length. i should add a method to set the data format at compile time. and that set the same data format for all the master and node but right now i still learning how to do something like that so again i can't promise that i will add that functionality.
+- the data that node send to master are fix in the number of fields and length. i should add a method to set the data format at compile time. and than set the same data format for all the master and node but right now i still learning how to do something like that. so again i can't promise that i will add that functionality.

 - this library use [CircularBuffer][CircularBuffer link] to create FIFO buffer which is kind of a queue for master to process join request in order from first to last. i use it because when i try to implement on my own it take too much time and still not really have all the functionality that i want. so i think don't need to reinvent the wheel and take what available now. but in the future i should just implement my own FIFO buffer and make this library less dependent on external library.